berenar/ubulenium/README.md

 1. start_hub.sh
 2. start_node.sh

-> To stop the server close the two terminal windows.

 > You can start as many nodes as you want, running the *start_node.sh* script more times.